ManasPhanse/MiniQuiz/README.md

 'ques.py': This is simple command-line interface
 #
-GUI Branch: This is TKinter-based Graphical User Interface
+GUI Branch: this branch has program with TKinter-based Graphical User Interface